-The 2006 Vin de Paille Sacrérouge has a sweet nose of dates, plums, and figs, with dark cherries, cassis and chocolate in the mouth.
-The finish is sweet and long with lingering fig, chocolate, and mineral notes.
+The 2007 Vin de Paille Sacrérouge has a sweet nose of dates, plums, and figs, with dark cherries, black plum, cassis and chocolate in the mouth.
+The finish is long with lingering fig, chocolate, and mineral notes.

 - Paso Robles

 - 100% Mourvèdre

 - Sugar at Pressing: 382 g/l

 - 15.4% Alcohol by Volume

 The grapes for our Vin de Paille were grown on our 120-acre certified organic estate vineyard.

 The 2007 Vin de Paille Sacrérouge is made from 100% Mourvèdre grapes.

 The 2007 vintage was the best vintage we’ve yet seen at Tablas Creek.
 Yields were very low (down between 15% and 30%, depending on variety) due to a cold and very dry winter, which produced small berries and small clusters.
 A moderate summer without any significant heat spikes followed, allowing gradual ripening, and producing red wines with tremendous intensity, excellent freshness and a lushness to the fruit which cloaks tannins that should allow the wines to age gracefully.
 The Mourvèdre was harvested throughout October and completed the vintage on October 30th.
 The grapes for the Sacrérouge were among our last harvested, and spent much of the month of November in our greenhouses.